-Your child has bronchiolitis, which causes swelling and mucus to buildup in the smallest air passages of the lungs.
+Your child has bronchiolitis , which causes swelling and mucus to build up in the smallest air passages of the lungs.
 In the hospital, the doctors and nurses helped your child breathe better.
-They also made sure your child received enough liquids.
+They also made sure your child received enough fluids.

 What to Expect at Home

-Most children will still have symptoms of bronchiolitis after they leave the hospital:
+Your child will likely still have symptoms of bronchiolitis after leaving the hospital.

 - Wheezing may last for up to 5 days.